OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 1. Name the new project **OneNoteDev**, and then click **OK**.

-   > NOTE: Make sure you use the exact same name that is specified in these instructions for your Visual Studio project.
+   > **Note**: Make sure you use the exact same name that is specified in these instructions for your Visual Studio project.
 Otherwise, your namespace name will differ from the one in these instructions and your code will not compile.

     ![Creating the project in Visual Studio](Images/VSProject.png)